28 Most Beautiful Cities in Turkey & What You Get Visiting Each of Them

 I want to start my list of the best cities in Turkey with one of the most historically rich, and vibrant cities that has to be on everyone’s list and that is Istanbul!

 I love Istanbul for so many things!
 For its very unique mansions and palaces where you can even spend a night.
-For ancient landmarks and monuments, magnificent imperial squares, and cozy private courtyards.
+Also for ancient landmarks and monuments, for its gorgeous sunsets, incredible restaurants, and all those beautiful neighborhoods where each of them has its style and history.

 Karakoy is home to the best fish sandwich and one of the most beautiful ports.
 Cihangir is stylish, Nisantasi is posh with elegant streets, luxury boutiques, and high-end restaurants.
 And then Balat and Fener neighborhoods with multicultural heritage and some authentic hidden gems.